 Don’s connection with aboriginal people goes back to the early days of the Land Rights movement when he produced some of the earliest television programs dealing with this fundamental issue.
 Since then he has been involved at many levels and travelled the nation in effort to support Indigenous Australians including acting as a consultant to a major Federal Government Indigenous men’s health project.
-He is a keynote speaker on Aboriginal health in a wide variety of forums and a regular broadcaster on Aboriginal child health.
-He has worked on a range of projects with NSW Aboriginal Land Council in communities across the state.

 Don was a member of the advisory group for the NSW Clinical Excellence Commission and has worked in health promotion for the NSW Department of Health.
 He produced the promotional video for the Australian Institute of Aboriginal and Torres Strait Island Studies and a range of productions for Indigenous Festivals.